 Martin Freeman has appeared in at least 18 TV shows, 14 theatre productions, and several radio productions.
 He is notable for his role as Tim Canterbury in The Office.
-Martin Freeman has appeared in several films, including Sacha Baron Cohen’s Ali G Indahouse (2002) and Richard Curtis’ Love Actually (2003).
+He appeared in the sitcom Hardware.
+He also appeared in several films, including Sacha Baron Cohen’s Ali G Indahouse (2002) and Richard Curtis’ Love Actually (2003).

 He is a lifelong fan of Motown music and is a vegetarian.

-© 2012, City Connect News.
+© 2013, City Connect News.
 Copyright Notice & Disclaimer are below.